sswiston/sswiston.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a fifth-year Ph.D. candidate in the Ecology & Evolutionary Biology program at Washington University in Saint Louis.
+I am currently a sixth-year Ph.D. candidate in the Ecology & Evolutionary Biology program at Washington University in Saint Louis.
 I am in the lab of [Michael Landis](https://landislab.org/), where we develop mathematical models to study evolution.

 My work focuses on phylgenetic methods for historical biogeography.
 I am especially interested in investigating the relationship between evolving lineages and their environments, developing models that incorporate paleogeographic and paleoenvironmental information alongside phylogenetic and species range data.